 1.5 million registered bank accounts in Tanzania

-This void gave telecom operators such as Tigo, Vodacom and Airtel the opportunity to provide financial services through mobile money systems.
+This void gave telecom operators such as Tigo, Vodacom and Airtel the opportunity to provide financial services through mobile money systems, kick starting the Tanzania Payment Industry.
 This all started with M-Pesa in Kenya in 2007 and spread quickly to the rest of East-Africa.
 These mobile money systems give phone subscribers the ability to open a wallet attached to their phone number which acts as a mobile money account.
 With this mobile money account users are able to transact money with each other (peer to peer / P2P payments), purchases services, pay tax and purchase electricity tokens.
 The number of mobile money accounts surpassed bank accounts in Tanzania in 2013.

 Banks followed suit and introduced a similar service.
 In addition to using debit and credit cards, banks introduced Sim Banking.
 Sim Banking gives banking customers the option to attach a bank account to a mobile phone number which has similar functionalities as a mobile money account.
 The number of Sim Banking accounts remains still small compare to mobile money accounts as a consumer needs to have bank account to use Sim Banking.

-In Tanzania there are two categories of electronic payments:
+In Tanzania’s Payment Industry there are two categories of electronic payments:

 1 ) Bank payments; Visa / Mastercard / Local Card Scheme / Sim Banking